cisnlp/TransMI/README.md

 # TransMI

 This is the repository for the ***TransMI*** framework, which aims to directly build strong baselines from **existing mPLMs** for transliterated data.
 In this work, we only consider the mPLMs that use SentencePiece Unigram tokenizers.
 Specifically, we consider three models: [XLM-R](https://huggingface.co/FacebookAI/xlm-roberta-base), [Glot500](https://huggingface.co/cis-lmu/glot500-base), and [Furina](https://huggingface.co/yihongLiu/furina).
-We applied three different merge modes (Min-Merge, Average-Merge, and Max-Merge) to each model type and evaluated the resulting models on both non-transliterated evaluation datasets (the original ones) and transliterated evaluation datasets (we use [Uroman](https://github.com/isi-nlp/uroman) to transliterate the original texts into a common script: Latin).
+We applied three different merge modes (**Min-Merge**, **Average-Merge**, and **Max-Merge**) to each model type and evaluated the resulting models on both non-transliterated evaluation datasets (the original ones) and transliterated evaluation datasets (we use [Uroman](https://github.com/isi-nlp/uroman) to transliterate the original texts into a common script: Latin).

 Paper on arXiv:

 ## Apply TransMI to an mPLM

 Simply run the following code to create the corresponding tokenizer and the **TransMI**-modified model in Max-Merge mode.
-The tokenizer and the model will be stored at ``.models/xlm-roberta-base-with-transliteration-max``
+The tokenizer and the model will be stored at ``./models/xlm-roberta-base-with-transliteration-max``

 ```
 python transmi.py \\